 At the outskirts of Tyczyn, I discovered the lovely forest encircling Pałac Wodzickich.
 I was unable to find out anything about its history, except that the surrounding wood was turned into a public park.
 I took a relaxing stroll and encountered some elderly alcoholics sitting on a bench and ogling two 14 year olds who were trying to pass on bikes.
 It’s amazing how young girls are exposed to sexism.
 I remember similar uncomfortable situations when I was their age, and wished I could prevent such things.
 After enjoying the forest and taking some photos of the beautiful palace, I drove back to Rzeszów for another look around before heading north to Kazimierz Dolny.
 In the daylight I liked the city better.
 Maybe it was because the hipsters were all asleep after a raucous night of carousing.
 In any case, it was more tranquil, and I enjoyed a lovely latte at a cool cafe where I checked email and caught up on correspondence.

-After finishing my latte, I wandered on the main streets and square, taking photos and going into churches.
-I especially admired several Art Nouveau style villas next to the castle grounds.
+After finishing my latte, I wandered on the main streets and square, taking every opportunity to enter churches.
+I admired several Art Nouveau style villas next to the castle grounds.
 The castle was surrounded by a well-preserved wall and had its own moat.
 Men were busily jack hammering the main street and madly planting flowers.
 I looked around to see if the Queen from Alice in Wonderland was on the horizon.
 I could imagine her screaming “off with their heads” as they madly dashed about trying to finish ahead of an invisible deadline.
 I had ice cream at an upscale artisanal creamery, the walked outside the touristic section of town to admire the opera house and cathedral.
 After wandering around for a few hours, I decided to head to Kazimierz Dolny on the banks of the Vistula River.
 It is a popular destination for Lublin and Warsaw city folk who want a peaceful weekend in a rural historical town.
 Historically it belonged to Lesser Poland, and in the past it used to be one of the most important cities of the province.

 Kazimierz Dolny is considered one of the prettiest towns in Poland.
 It experienced its greatest prosperity in the 16th and the first half of the 17th century, due to the trade in grain conducted along the Vistula.
 After that trade declined, it became an economic backwater, resulting in the preservation of its Renaissance appearance.
 Since the 19th century it has become a popular holiday destination, attracting artists and summer residents.
 Many painters retreated to this small town to paint and sell their work.